Skip to Content

 Freelancers need time to rest, too, so for good measure, including your paid time off.
 Estimate how many days in a year you intend to take time off and add it to the box provided.

-A freelance writer may want to spend 20 days a year as paid time off.
+A freelance writer may want overtime pay or to spend 20 days a year as paid time off.
 Let’s add that in.

 Freelance Rate Calculator - Days Off

-Using our freelance writer as an example, we can now answer how much $45,000 a year hourly.
-After clicking on “calculate,” we’ve arrived at a suggested hourly rate of $33.25 per hour.
+Using weekly salary for our freelance writer as an example, we can now answer how much $45,000 a year hourly.
+After clicking on “calculate,” we’ve arrived at a suggested hourly wage of $33.25 per hour.
 Compare that with our initial $21.6 per hour calculation – that’s an $11.65 difference.

-It becomes apparent how easy it is to undervalue our services.
+It becomes apparent how easy it is for companies to undervalue our services.
 If you aren’t aware of the hidden costs associated with being your own boss, it can be ridiculously easy to underprice.

 Freelance Rate Calculator - Hourly Rate